JohnWoodman/WADLParser/README.md

 # WADLGrabber

-This script will parse a given application.wadl file and print out the endpoints to be used for bruteforcing or other bug bounty related endeavors.
+Very basic script that parses an application.wadl file and grabs all the endpoints to be used for bruteforcing or anything else.

+Usage:
+./WADLGrabber.sh [options]

+options:
+-h, --help      show help page
+-f, --file      specify path to local application.wadl file -u, --url       specify url of remote application.wadl file